Need an easy and fast meal for those busy weeknights? This soup comes together in 30 minutes.

-In a large heavy-bottomed pot saute onions, carrots, and celery.
-Dump the garlic, red pepper flakes, thyme, bay leaf and rosemary.
+Dump the garlic, red pepper flakes, thyme, bay leaf, and rosemary.
 Saute another 1 minute.

-Easy, quick and completely satisfying!
-Can’t go wrong with this soup.
+Easy, quick and completely satisfying Tuscan White Bean Soup with Kale!
+You can’t go wrong with this soup.

 Tuscan White Bean Soup